Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Treatment duration recommendations differ between peptides.
 GHK-Cu protocols typically involve 12-16 week intensive phases followed by maintenance dosing at reduced frequency.
 Matrixyl shows optimal results with consistent daily application for 6-12 months, with many patients continuing indefinite use for maintenance benefits.

 The choice between GHK-Cu and Matrixyl depends primarily on your treatment goals, tolerance for injections, and desired speed of results.
-GHK-Cu suits patients seeking comprehensive anti-aging benefits who are comfortable with subcutaneous injections and want faster, more dramatic results.
+GHK-Cu suits patients seeking thorough anti-aging benefits who are comfortable with subcutaneous injections and want faster, more dramatic results.
 The peptide's broad mechanism of action makes it ideal for individuals with multiple skin concerns including poor wound healing, hair loss, and significant photoaging.

 Patients with active wound healing needs, recent surgical procedures, or those recovering from aggressive cosmetic treatments often respond exceptionally well to GHK-Cu due to its proven wound healing properties.
 The peptide's ability to stimulate angiogenesis and collagen remodeling makes it particularly valuable for post-procedure recovery and scar reduction.